LSAT

 Timing:

 The LSAT is offered either in-person at a testing center or administered digitally, with a live remote-proctor format.
-The exam is approximately 3 hours in length and consists of three multiple-choice sections: Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
+The exam is approximately 3 hours in length and consists of three multiple-choice sections: one Reading Comprehension section and two Logical Reasoning sections.
+The number of question per test and section varies, but students can expect roughly 100 questions per test.
 There is a ten-minute intermission between the second and third sections.

 A complete breakdown of sections is below: